tech-rules/Finding-Lanes/README.md

 ####4.
 Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

 I used two different mechanisms in order to find the pixels associated with the lane-lines.
-For the first 10 frames, I used the following steps:
+For the first 10 frames, I used the following steps (lines 96-113 of [video_pipeline.py](video_pipeline.py)):
 * Take a histogram of bottom half of the thresholded binary and perspective transformed image
 * Find the peaks of left-half and right-half of the histogram
 * These peak  locations become the starting points at the bottom of the image